 If you use a smart thermostat—such as one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Take a look at the manufacturer’s website for help.
 If you still can’t get your Wi-Fi thermostat to function, call us at 631-737-5566 for heating and cooling service.

 Next, confirm your breaker and furnace switch are on.

 - Find your main electrical panel.
 If you aren’t sure where it is, look for a gray metal box in your basement, garage or closet.

 - Ensure your hands and feet are dry in advance of opening the panel or breakers.

 - Find the breaker marked “furnace” or “heat,” and make sure it’s turned “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.

-- With one hand, firmly turn the breaker to the “on” spot.
-If the breaker instantly trips and pops back to “off,” leave it alone and call a team member from Airmax Long Island Inc at 631-737-5566 quickly.
+- With one hand, firmly turn the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and call a team member from Airmax Long Island Inc at 631-737-5566 quickly.

 Regardless of your furnace’s age or brand, it has at least one standard wall switch situated on or close to it.

 - Ensure the control is facing up in the “on” position.
 If it was turned off, expect your furnace to take up to five minutes to turn on.
 (If you’re unaware of where to find your furnace, take a look at your basement, garage or utility closet.
 It could also be in a crawl space or attic.)